Interview With Rizél De’Lano

 I’m in the process of writing many things – fiction and non fiction.

 Is There Anything Else You Find Particularly Challenging In Your Writing?

 No. For me it’s all pure enjoyment and enrichment.
 The only challenge is to get peace and quietness around me when writing, which has been and still is the hardest part.
 I need to buy a farm somewhere far away from the crazy busy life we live in.

 Do You Have To Travel Much Concerning Your Book(S)?

 Yes and no. It depends what I’m writing and how much info I still need to source.

-Never.
+I don’t get writer’s block.
+I only get tired and then take a break or rest.
 If you work according to an outline and plan with carefully laid out possibilities of what characters might do, or events that can occur, you never experience a time when you don’t know what to write.

 No. Hate is a strong word in this context [grin].
 When I don’t like something or a sentence I change it until I feel it’s right.